- Patient & Visitor Information

 - Wound Care

 - Palmetto Health Foundation

 Training in Hyperbaric Medicine

-Palmetto Health Richland Hospital offers a nationally accredited hyperbaric training program.
+Palmetto Health on the Richland campus offers a nationally accredited hyperbaric training program.
 Our 40-hour program, which attracts healthcare professionals worldwide, provides a comprehensive introduction to the role of hyperbaric oxygen therapy in modern medical practice.

 Based within a Level I Trauma Center and teaching institution for the University of South Carolina School of Medicine, the program draws upon the collective expertise of a diverse group of faculty members.

 The unique curriculum format involves two separate tracks.
 Physicians are specifically prepared for the role of Hyperbaric Consultant.
 Nurses, therapists, and technologists undergo a cohesive program of didactic and operational sessions designed to ensure the safe and effective application of hyperbaric oxygen therapy.

 Primary training in Hyperbaric Medicine is approved by the Undersea and Hyperbaric Medical Society and the National Board of Diving and Hyperbaric Medical Technology.